-The Fire TV Stick 4K can made the most out of your 4K TV, while supporting all the apps you want with Alexa smarthome integration.
+The Fire TV Stick 4K can make the most out of your 4K TV, while supporting all the apps you want with Alexa smart home integration.

 The Fire TV Cube is only a necessary upgrade if you want an Alexa speaker in your living room and don't already have one, or you demand an Ethernet connection for your content.

 The newest version of the Chromecast isn’t really a Chromecast anymore: it’s “Chromecast with Google TV,” which is to say, Android TV, which is a full operating system.
 What does that mean?
 It means that Google is really bad at telling you what stuff does.
 But more actionably, it means that in addition to being able to “cast” video and music from your phone, laptop, etc., Chromecast has all the standalone app capabilities of its competitors.